christophihl/startupengineer/content/_repos/dat_sci_2/07_ml_sup_I.md

 This `final_tree` object has the finalized, fitted model object inside.
 You may want to extract the model object from the workflow.
 To do this, you can use the helper function [`pull_workflow_fit()`](https://tidymodels.github.io/workflows/reference/workflow-extractors.html).

 For example, perhaps we would also like to understand what variables are important in this final model.
 We can use the [vip](https://koalaverse.github.io/vip/) package to estimate variable importance.
+The importance of a variable is measuread by how well it is able to split the data into classes.

 ```r
 library(vip)